naveengundubilli/addressbook/README.md

 Steps to use the application:

-1)Checkout the current branch and create a workspace in eclispe and setup the build path entries 2)Run /addressbook-rest-service/src/main/java/code/restful/AddressBookApplication.java as a java application
+1)Checkout the current branch and create a workspace in eclipse and setup the build path entries 2)Run /addressbook-rest-service/src/main/java/code/restful/AddressBookApplication.java as a java application

 Use the below url to see the initial data and also new entries after operations